QubesOS/qubes-core-admin/doc/qubes-storage.rst

  - :py:meth:`~qubes.storage.Volume.stop` - cleanup after domain shutdown; this
    include committing changes to the volume if :py:attr:`~qubes.storage.Volume.save_on_stop` is `True`
- - :py:meth:`~qubes.storage.Volume.export` - return a path to be read to extract volume data; for complex formats, this can be a pipe (connected to some data-extracting process)
+ - :py:meth:`~qubes.storage.Volume.export` - return a file system path to be `open()`'ed and read to extract volume data;
+   for complex formats this could be a named pipe for instance
  - :py:meth:`~qubes.storage.Volume.import_data` - return a path the data should
    be written to, to import volume data; for complex formats, this can be pipe (connected to some data-importing process)